-The Red Lion at Hellidon
+The Red Lion at Hellidon, Northamptonshire

 Over the years I have completed many long distance walks across Northamptonshire, my home county.
 One of my favourites is a path called the Jurassic Way which starts in Banbury, Oxfordshire before crossing the county onwards to Stamford in Lincolnshire.
 Walkers pass through many beautiful villages, characterised by the stone built cottages & buildings made from the local ironstone & limestone.
 One such place is the picturesque village of Hellidon located about five miles south-west of Daventry, just south of the A425, Daventry to Southam road.

-The Red Lion has been given an impressive looking makeover having been renovated & refurbished since being put into the care of Free Spirit Pubs, so I was looking forward to seeing how it had changed since the last time I had visited.
-My wife & I entered the pub through the front door passing through a delightful wooden porch & outdoor seating area.
-There is another entrance at the side of the pub which has direct access from the car park.
+My wife & I entered at the side of the pub which has direct access from the large car park.
 What struck me at once was how bright, fresh & clean the interior looked.
-Modern Pastel matt greys & blues dominate the colour scheme throughout, and the quality of the soft furnishings was excellent.
-Fine upholstered armchairs, smart wooden coffee tables, tartan style carpets, bay window seats with large fluffy cushions and long wooden dining tables with upstanding smart dining chairs.
-The walls were also covered with a whole host of original art work produced by local artists, all for sale!
+Modern pastel matt greys & blues dominate the colour scheme throughout, and the quality of the soft furnishings was excellent.
+Fine upholstered armchairs, smart wooden coffee tables, tartan style carpets, bay window seats with large fluffy cushions & long wooden dining tables with upstanding smart dining chairs.
+There was a wonderful head of a Lion in the window where we sat.
+He had such an intimidating gaze!

 STARTERS: